global-121/121-platform/README.md

    - generate migration-script (see above)
    - restart 121-service (like above, to run the new migration-script)

+You can also use a .sh script for this in `./services/121-service/src/migration/test-migration.sh` example usage `./services/121-service/src/migration/test-migration.sh main feat.new-awesome-entity`

 ### Authentication

 All services use [JSON Web Token](https://jwt.io/) (JWT) to handle authentication.
 The token should be passed with each request by the browser via an `access_token` cookie.
 The JWT authentication middleware handles the validation and authentication of the token.